PdxCodeGuild/Full-Stack-Day-Class/notes/instructor/emails.md

 ## Attendance

 ```
+Hey XXX,

+We've been missing you in class a lot of late!

 As a reminder of class policy, you need to maintain at least a 90% attendance rate to stay in the class.
 Missing today puts you at XX%.
 If you do drop below 90% attendance, you have two weeks to work back up to that level of attendance.

+Please let me know if you have any questions about the course policy.

+Best,
+David
 ```

 ## Satisfactory Capstone Proposal